Mujib-Ahasan/fleetman-minikube/README.md

 but incase if this dies may cause a brutal logical failure.
 So configuring database and mount the data path into local machine (here minikube) would be a better idea.
 I didnot get a chance to meet the developer and talk about the insights, but the whole project and components are clear to me!
 And the rest is the section which I did in this project.

+## Ingress
+In this repo, a directory ingress is there.
+Inside that ingress.yaml is used to set routing rules.
+Before that enable the addon: `minikube addons enable ingress`.
+Then apply the ingress.yaml file.
+Check the namespace `ingress-nginx`.
+Edit /etc/hosts file and add your domain for local testing (for wondows hosts file path: \Windows\System32\drivers\etc\hosts).
+Go to your browser and type your domain, now should be able to see web page.